tajudaen/amon-node-js-public/instructions.md

-- Create a helper to fetch the current price from [coingecko API](https://www.coingecko.com/en/api/documentation) the method we are interested in is (https://api.coingecko.com/api/v3/coins/:id) On the existing endpoint **getCoinByCode** needs to expose the current price.
-The final result should be as from the example
-  `{name: ‘Bitcoin’, code: ‘BTC’, price: ‘42000.35’}`
+- Create a helper to fetch the current price from [coingecko API](https://www.coingecko.com/en/api/documentation) the method we are interested in is (https://api.coingecko.com/api/v3/coins/:id) On the existing endpoint **getCoin** needs to expose the current price.
+The final result should be as from the example `{name: ‘Bitcoin’, code: ‘BTC’, price: ‘42000.35’}`

 - To avoid get rate limited from CoinGecko store the price and the last updated time and only fetch the price again